Superfund Sites in Reuse in California

 - Superfund Site Profile Page

 The 20-acre Southern California Edison Co.
-(Visalia Poleyard) Superfund site is in Visalia, California.
-From 1925 to 1980, the Southern California Edison Company (SCE) ran the Visalia pole treatment yard.
-It made wooden poles for use distributing electricity across the utility’s service territory.
+(Visalia Poleyard) site is in Visalia, California.
+From 1925 to 1980, the Southern California Edison Company ran the Visalia pole treatment yard on-site.
 From 1925 to 1968, SCE used creosote to treat the utility poles.
-In 1968, SCE began using pentachlorophenol (PCP) for pole treatment.
-Wood preservatives went into subsurface soils and groundwater, primarily through leaking tanks and cracks in pipes.
-SCE found groundwater contamination in a site well in 1966.
-From 1966 to 1975, SCE led subsurface investigations to find the nature and extent of contamination.
-In 1976, SCE started initial response actions at the site.
-They included construction of a 60-foot-deep slurry wall, groundwater removal, demolition of wood-treating facilities and removal of 2,300 cubic yards of soil.
-EPA added the site to the National Priorities List (NPL) in 1989.
-Groundwater treatment took place from 1984 to 2004.
-After cleanup, EPA took the site off the NPL in 2009.
-The city of Visalia owns the site property and surrounding properties.
-The city’s public works department uses the area for office space, parking and storage of vehicles and public works equipment, and stockpiling of sand and rock.
+In 1968, SCE began using pentachlorophenol as a wood preservative for pole treatment.
+Leaking tanks, cracking pipes and treated poles contaminated groundwater and soil with chemicals, including creosote and pentachlorophenol.
+SCE first discovered groundwater contamination on-site in a well in 1966.
+EPA added the site to the National Priorities List in 1989.
+From 1966 to 1975, SCE led subsurface hydrogeologic investigations to find the nature and extent of contamination.
+Cleanup activities began in 1975 with the installation of extraction wells to remove and discharge contaminated groundwater to an off-site location for treatment.
+Cleanup actions in 1976 included the construction of a below ground slurry wall, groundwater removal, soil excavation, and the demolition of wood-treating facilities.
+In 1985, an on-site water treatment plant was installed.
+The plant was used until 1997, when it was replaced by a Visalia Steam Remediation Project system.
+Following cleanup activities, in 2009, EPA took the site off the National Priorities List,.
+The city of Visalia currently owns the site property and surrounding properties.
+The city’s public works department uses the property for office space, the parking and storage of vehicles and public works equipment, and for the stockpiling of sand and rock.

 For more information:

-The 11.5-acre Spectra-Physics, Inc. Superfund site is in Mountain View, California, northwest of San Jose.
+The 11.5-acre Spectra-Physics, Inc. Superfund site is in Mountain View, California.
 The 1-acre Teledyne Semiconductor Superfund site borders the site.
 Contaminated groundwater from both sites combined and migrated north toward San Francisco Bay.
 The owners of Spectra-Physics and Teledyne Semiconductor jointly manage the cleanup of the site.
-Spectra-Physics made electronic equipment and gas lasers on site starting in 1961.
-Teledyne Semiconductor made semiconductors on site starting in 1962.
-The manufacturing processes used a variety of chemicals, primarily volatile organic compounds, including trichloroethylene (TCE), which contaminated soil and groundwater.
-EPA added the site to the National Priorities List (NPL) in 1991.
-EPA’s cleanup plan required the removal of contaminated soil vapors and groundwater pumping and treatment.
+Spectra-Physics made electronic equipment and gas lasers on-site starting in 1961.
+Teledyne Semiconductor made semiconductors on-site starting in 1962.
+The manufacturing processes used a variety of chemicals, primarily volatile organic compounds, including trichloroethylene, which contaminated soil and groundwater.
+EPA added the site to the National Priorities List in 1991.
+In 1991, the Regional Water Board issued a Final Cleanup and Abatement Order and EPA issued a Record of Decision to address the combined groundwater plume.
 Responsible parties completed the soil cleanup in 1995.
 Groundwater treatment and investigation and mitigation of vapor intrusion in homes and commercial buildings are ongoing.
-Land above the affected groundwater area remains in commercial, industrial, residential and recreational use.
+In 2020, EPA issued a Record of Decision for Vapor Intrusion at the site requiring the use of engineering controls, institutional controls, and routine maintenance and monitoring requirements where appropriate.
+In 2023, EPA released a Record of Decision Amendment for Groundwater, altering the cleanup method from groundwater extraction to bioremediation, soil vapor extraction and treatment, monitored natural attenuation, and institutional controls.
+This new cleanup method will reduce the time it will take for groundwater to be cleaned up to drinking water standards.
+Lands above the affected groundwater area remain in commercial, industrial, residential and recreational use.
 Commercial and public service uses are ongoing on the Spectra-Physics property.
 One of the former facility buildings now hosts a church.

 For more information: